Cray-HPE/sat/docs/man/sat-slscheck.8.rst

 System Layout Service (SLS) and the Hardware State Manager (HSM) to verify that the components in SLS were actually discovered and are present in HSM.

-If no optons are specified, the subcommand will report all items which are in SLS and not in HSM components or HSM Redfish endpoints.
+If no options are specified, the subcommand will report all items which are in SLS and not in HSM components or HSM Redfish endpoints.
 It will also report component class, role, and subrole mismatches.